apex2504/disease.py/README.md

 # disease&#46;py
 An asynchronous wrapper for the [Open Disease API](https://github.com/disease-sh/API) written in Python.
+Formerly `corona-api`.

 # Requirements
  - Python 3.5 or above